ngcookbook/angularjs-cookbook/manuscript/recipes-unfinished/filters-get-last-element.md

 ## Solution

 You can use the `limitTo` filter for this.
-The filter allows negative values which limit the elements beginning from the last one. `limitTo:-1` would only output the last element.
+The filter allows negative values which limit the elements starting from the last one. `limitTo:-1` would only output the last element.

 A working example: